BonesTheGhost/WebPG/README.md

 - Attempting to change the bottom padding of the mobile version of the app.
 - Made some more changes, will test and see if the changes actually behave properly this time.
 - Added a landscape orientation for mobile devices for the button control section.
+- Had some success with iPhone landscape view.
 ======================================================================